microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/cloudpcbulkresize.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the entity that performs a bulk resize action with the executeAction API.
-When IT admins want to upgrade or downgrade Cloud PC devices, they can use this API to trigger a resize remote action for Cloud PC.
-This API needs a parameter to indicate the target service plan ID to tell the service to resize this Cloud PC to what configuration.
+Represents the entity that performs a bulk resize action.
+When IT administrators want to upgrade or downgrade Cloud PC devices, they can use this API to trigger a resize remote action for the Cloud PC.
+This API requires a parameter that specifies the target service plan ID that indicates the configuration to which the Cloud PC should be resized.

 Inherits from [cloudPcBulkAction](../resources/cloudpcbulkaction.md).